How to structure keywords using entity lookups in BigQuery

 Value prediction models using entity features

 This is our favorite one and we’ll share a deep dive on building machine learning models within BigQuery soon.
-Every prediction model needs features—and maybe you have realized that in the SQL Code we used ML.GRAMS to create N-grams – this is very common to create features out of text.
+Every prediction model needs features—and maybe you have realized that in the SQL Code we used ML.GRAMS to create n-grams – this is very common to create features out of text.
 Our approach is even more powerful: using structured entities tailored to your business will result in superior models.

 Next Question: what does “Value” prediction mean?
 In PPC Context, you can predict Conversion Rates and Average Order Values.
 This will give you an estimated VPC (Value Per Click) that is most you need to set manual CPC (Cost Per Click) Bids in your Google Ads account based on your targets.
 With a big entity list, you can create superior bidding models compared to Google’s smart bidding.
 By knowing your business, you can enrich your keywords with entities that will give you more observations and better models to judge the longtail keyword performance.